Chapter 8: Be Like Water

 Key Takeaways

-- Yielding is not weakness; it is strategic patience
+- Non-competition is not weakness — it is precision

 - Ask yourself: where am I fighting something I should be flowing around?